 Sunrise Divers offers a huge variety of scuba diving options in Thailand, Burma and Indonesia.
 In Thailand, the Similan Islands and Richelieu Rock are justly famous and there are plenty more sites around Phuket and Phi Phi.
 Further north in Myanmar (Burma), you have the islands of the remote Mergui Archipelago which stretch for several hundred kilometers.
 Indonesia has countless world class dive sites from Komodo to Raja Ampat and Sulawesi.
 You’ll find links below to further information about many of these sites.
-For diving options, please check the pages below.
+For all the diving options we offer, please check the pages below.

 The Similan Islands national marine park is widely recognized as the number 1 scuba diving area in Thailand, and most would agree that the reef and marine life is some of the best in Asia.
 The dive sites vary from gentle sloping hard coral reefs [...]